 - Dashboard.
 Of course, it would be interesting and helpful for the user to know how effectively his current day is passing.
-Therefore, we offer to supplement the list of features of activity tracking apps with Dashboard which allows displaying the user daily activity: calories burned, steps taken, etc. It is best that these data are presented in the form of bright infographics.
+Therefore, we offer to supplement the list of features of activity tracking apps with Dashboard which allows displaying the user's daily activity: calories burned, steps taken, etc. It is best that these data are presented in the form of bright infographics.

 - Notifications.
-It is desirable that the fitness workout app should send the user a different kind of notifications from time to time.
+It is desirable that the fitness workout app should send the user different kind of notifications from time to time.
 However, we'll mention the issue in more detail a little later.

 - Goals.
 To achieve the best results, one needs to set the right goals - and your workout application should provide users with such an opportunity.
 If you need inspiration, we suggest looking at an example of the app concept below (our designers created it).

 - Activity Tracking.
-Sometimes it's enough to have a smartphone to get data needed.
+Sometimes it's enough to have a smartphone to get the data needed.
 Look at the option our designers offer, namely - the heart rate visualization for workout apps.